Skip to content

 • How does it handle existing code?
 Generating new code is easy.
 Understanding and modifying an existing codebase is hard.
 Test this specifically.

-The key question to ask any vendor or developer: "Show me a task that failed and how you diagnosed and fixed it."
+The key question to ask any vendor or fellow developer: “Show me a task that failed and how you diagnosed and fixed it.”
 Anyone can show you success stories.
 The failures reveal the real capability.

 Your First Week With AI Coding Agents